wakr/in_ds_2017/docs/index.md

 ---

-We built a SARIMAX-model (Seasonal Autoregressive integrated moving average) to forecast for the 2017.
+For forecasting the crime amount, we built a SARIMAX-model (Seasonal Autoregressive integrated moving average) to forecast for the 2017.
 The result predictions for 2016 is visible here:

 <img src="2016_predicted_crime_rate.png"/>